Giants of Land and Sea

 Format: Interactive Multi-Language Media Installations | Historical Digital Reconstruction | 4-Screen Pre-Show Display

 Project Overview: Giants of Land and Sea is an immersive, sensory-driven exhibition exploring Northern California's dynamic natural wonders.
-Cheryl served as the Lead Editor and Producer for the exhibit’s primary digital attractions: Redwood Ascent and the Shake House earthquake simulator.
-Balancing high-fidelity technical execution with complex vendor operations and historical archiving, she orchestrated the post-production, custom engineering, digital matte painting, and asset localization frameworks required to bring these sensory experiences to life.
+I served as the Lead Producer and Editor for the exhibit’s primary digital attractions: Redwood Ascent and the Shake House earthquake simulator.
+Balancing high-fidelity technical execution with complex vendor operations and historical archiving, I orchestrated the post-production, custom engineering, digital matte painting, and asset localization frameworks required to bring these sensory experiences to life.

 Fire Experience | Demo